whokilleddb/BoosterDriver/README.md

 # Driver-Client in Action

-First, we [create a kernel-mode service using `Service Controller` and use it launch our driver while capturing events using `DebugView`](https://github.com/whokilleddb/HelloWorldDriver?tab=readme-ov-file#installing-driver) .
+First, we [create a kernel-mode service using the `Service Controller` and use it to launch our driver while capturing events using `DebugView`](https://github.com/whokilleddb/HelloWorldDriver?tab=readme-ov-file#installing-driver).
 As soon as we start the service, we should get an output in `DebugView` as such:

 ![](imgs/sc_start_dbgview.png)

 Along with this, we should also see two more things:

-- A `Booster` device created under the `Device Object Namespace`.
+- A `Booster` device was created under the `Device Object Namespace`.
   ![](./imgs/booster_device.png)

-- A symbolic link the `Booster` Device in the `GLOBAL??` namespace.
+- A symbolic link to the `Booster` Device in the `GLOBAL??` namespace.
   ![](./imgs/booster_symlink.png)

-Okay, so our device and symbolic link was created - so far so good.
-Time to actually see the client and driver in action.
+Okay, so our device and the symbolic link were created - so far so good.
+Time to see the client and driver in action.
 First, we pick a thread from a process to boost.
 We are going with this one from `msedge.exe` with the Thread ID being `8116`:

 ![](imgs/target_tid.png)